Myslik/csharp-ember-handlebars/Ember.Handlebars/App_Readme/csharp.ember-handlebars.readme.md

 If one does not need to separate templates in sub directories, but needs to name templates according to conventions, a character replacement will compile `show-edit` to `Em.TEMPLATES["show/edit"]` replacing the dash (`-`) with a slash (`/`) since Windows does not allow special characters in file or folder names.

 Note: The built-in `EmberHandlebarsBundleTransform` allows your templates to have whichever extension that better suits your development process.
 The examples above use `*.hbs` as an extension but it could be something else, like `*.html` for example.

+Note 2: For details see sample app in [GitHub](https://github.com/Myslik/csharp-ember-handlebars).